 Food washing equipment must be separate from hand-washing equipment.
 Depending on the number of people working in the kitchen, you may need several handwashing stations, located at various points in the kitchen.
 You may need one major food washing station, or you may need several.
 Make sure the areas around these washing stations have non-slip mats, and that the floors are regularly mopped and dried to reduce the chances of slipping.

 All parts of the restaurant need to have natural or artificial air circulation.
-For restaurants with solid fuel cooking appliances (tandoori ovens, wood fire pizza ovens, charcoal grills), then the HSE has updated regulations, requiring employers to protect employees and guests who may be at risk of exposure to smoke and mixing of dangerous flame and substances with carbon monoxide gas - released when you burn wood or coal, for example.
+Restaurants with solid fuel cooking appliances (tandoori ovens, wood fire pizza ovens, charcoal grills) require employers to protect employees and guests who may be at risk of exposure to smoke and mixing of dangerous flame and substances with carbon monoxide gas - released when you burn wood or coal, for example.
 Since the gas is poisonous yet cannot be tasted or smelled, then appropriate ventilation and air circulation has to be in place.

 A commercial kitchen needs good ventilation to remove steam and smoke as these are potentially dangerous for employee health.
 You also do not want your diners to smell like food when they eat at your restaurant as it will negatively impact them returning.

 The kitchen should be easy to maintain.
 Cookware should have dedicated storage - shelves, cabinets, a pantry, and so forth - for all cookware, equipment, and crockery.
 Shelves are more convenient for those who work there, but cabinets are easier to keep clean.
 Kitchen equipment should be inspected regularly and maintained properly.
 For example, a leaking ice machine can cause a hazard in the kitchen.